-(H1 2010 - H2 2011; percentages; individual institutions' interquartile range and median)
+(H1 2010 - H2 2011; percentages; individual institutions'

 Notes: The solvency ratio is defined as the available solvency capital divided by the required solvency capital.
 The data presented are subject to changes over time in the composition of the sample.
 The figures are subject to revisions.